EliasKotlyar/VarnishPreProcessing/README.md

     ```

-5. The worker will process the  entrys which are on the queue and contact the varnish.
+5. The worker will process the entrys(=URL) which are on the queue and contact the varnish.
 Add the "special" Parameter from Step 3, to force varnish requesting Server 2.

     ```
     +-----------------+